jlooper/green/workshop.md

 These values act as placeholders for the data that flows around the app.

-Next, add a lifecycle hook called 'created()' after the closing comma of the data() method.
+Next, add a lifecycle hook called `created()` after the closing comma of the `data()` method.
 This lifecycle hook will fire when the app loads:

 ```
 async created() {